peterbrittain/asciimatics/doc/source/widgets.rst

 asciimatics will not allow you to navigate to a disabled widget.

-Inside the standard text edit Widgets, the cursor key actions are overridden and instead they will allow you to for navigate around the editable text as you would expect.
+Inside the standard text edit Widgets, the cursor key actions are overridden and instead they will allow you to for navigate around the editable text (or lists) as you would expect.
 In addition you can also use the following extra keys.

 ===================  ==========================================================
 Key                  Action